-Remember: Just being there doesn’t count.
+The most important of these LinkedIn sales tips: Just being there doesn’t count.
 Are you really being social?
 Are you adding value?
 Be part of the community and be active; otherwise you may as well not be there at all.

 Speaking of LinkedIn, connect with and follow Integrity Solutions there and join the thousands of others who see our regular posts and contributions there.
 We look forward to seeing and hearing from you there!